 - Also, you’ll want to include all your fans and light fixtures hanging from the ceiling.

-- If you have bins of clothing like I do, take a photo of all the bins.
+- If you have bins of clothing as I do, take a photo of all the bins.

 - Ultimately you’ll want to head outside- take photos of all the play toys, gardening buckets/planters, playground, lawn equipment, etc.